PiHiker/PhoneSmith/README.md

 PhoneSmith
 ==========

-PhoneSmith is a Python tool for generating and formatting phone numbers in multiple styles.
-Whether you're working on dialing, data analysis, or penetration testing, PhoneSmith crafts comprehensive wordlists of phone numbers for a specified area code.
+PhoneSmith is a Python tool for generating and formatting phone numbers in multiple styles based on a one area code.
+Whether you're working on dialing, data analysis, CTF challenges, or penetration testing, PhoneSmith crafts comprehensive wordlists of phone numbers for a specified area code.

 Features
 --------